JumpmanFR/MotherInternational/README.md

 * Open source project available [on GitHub](https://github.com/JumpmanFR/MotherInternational).

 ## HOW TO INCLUDE MORE TRANSLATION PATCHES
-Translation patches need to be added to the `patches` folder, optionally zipped, and renamed to follow a specific naming convention.
+Translation patches need to be added to the `patches` folder, optionally zipped, and renamed to follow a specific naming convention.\
-Then, `js/database.js` has to be updated with more entries.
+Then, `js/database.js` has to be updated to add new entries.

-Please refer to [database.md](database.md) to find out about the database specifications.
+Please refer to [database.md](database.md) to find out about the detailed procedure.

 ## HOW TO TRANSLATE THE UI INTO MORE LANGUAGES
 The file is `js/locale.js`.
 It currently includes two main entries, `'en'` for English and `'fr'` for French.
 All localized texts are listed there, for every supported language.

 To add a new language, just add another entry and name it with a 2-letter language code as specified by [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-It’s important because the user’s language is used automatically based on their browser settings.
+It’s important because the user’s language is used automatically based on their browser settings.\
 Then, you’ll have to specify every localized text in the desired language, just like they are currently listed for English and French.
 If a field is omitted, the program will fallback to English for this field.

 To test your new translation, you can force the program to load in the language of your choice.
 To that end, complete the URL in the address bar with `?lang=` followed by your 2-letter language code.

 ## CREDITS